 Dr. Lynn K. Paul has been a Visiting Associate at Caltech since 2004.
 Her primary research focus is the role of the corpus callosum in emotions and social cognition.
 Dr. Paul is heading the Caltech Corpus Callosum Research Program and an inter-institutional research consortium on agenesis of the corpus callosum (AgCC).

-Dr. Warren S. Brown is Director of the Lee Edward Travis Research Institute and Professor of Psychology, Department of Clinical Psychology, at Fuller Theological Seminary.
+Dr. Warren S. Brown is Director of the the Human Brain and Cognition Laboratory at the Travis Research Institute at the Fuller Theological Seminary.
 Currently, he is most actively involved in neuroscience research related to the cognitive and psychosocial disabilities in a congenital brain malformation called agenesis of the corpus callosum.
 Brown has also studied callosal function in dyslexia, Attention Deficit Hyperactivity Disorder, multiple sclerosis, and Alzheimer’s disease, and has done research on brain wave changes associated with aging and dementia, language comprehension, dialysis treatment for kidney disease, and attention deficits in schizophrenia.

 Dr. Ralph Adolphs is the Bren Professor of Psychology and Neuroscience and Professor of Biology and Director of the Caltech Brain Imaging Center .
 He heads the Caltech Emotion and Social Cognition Laboratory, which investigates the neural underpinnings of human social behavior.
 They pursue such questions as: How do we recognize emotion from facial expressions?
 How do we make social judgments about other people?
 How do we look at people’s faces (how do we move our eyes when looking at them)?
 How do we make decisions that are influenced by emotion?
 How do we remember emotional events in our lives?
 How do we make moral judgments about what is right and wrong?